Acton, Ontario

-Acton (population 9,377 in 2021) is a community located in the town of Halton Hills, in Halton Region, Ontario, Canada.
+Acton is a community located in the town of Halton Hills, in Halton Region, Ontario, Canada.
 At the northern end of the Region, it is on the outer edge of the Greater Toronto Area and is one of two of the primary population centres of the Town; the other is Georgetown.
 From 1842 until 1986, the town was a major centre for the tanning and leather goods industry.
 In the early years, it was often referred to as "Leathertown".
+In 2021, it had a population 9,376.

 History

-In 1825, the area now known as Acton was settled by the Rev. Ezra, Rev. Zenas, and Rufus Adams.
+In 1826, the area now known as Acton was settled by the Rev. Ezra, Rev. Zenas, and Rufus Adams.
 These men were Methodist preachers who took a sabbatical and began farming here on a branch of the Credit River.
 A fourth brother, Eliphalet, also settled here later.
 In the 1840s, the community had a grist mill and tannery.
 The community was initially named Danville when settler Wheeler Green opened a dry-goods store in 1828.
 It was later called Adamsville, after the three original settlers.
+In 1844, postmaster Robert Swan named the village Acton after the area of Acton, London, in England.

-When the Mississaugas still had their reserve at Port Credit in the 19th Century, they would come up to Acton every spring to tap the sugar bush just south of the village.
+When the Mississaugas still had their reserve at Port Credit in the 19th century, they would come up to Acton every spring to tap the sugar bush just south of the village.

 In 1856, the Grand Trunk Railway arrived and helped spur growth in the area, especially along Mill Street.
 By 1869, Acton had businesses that included woodworking mills, tanneries, glove makers and carriage works.
 Originally part of Esquesing Township, Acton's principal trade was in grain, lumber, cordwood, leather and hops.

+A local newspaper, The Acton Free Press, was established in the village in 1875.
+It continued to publish until its closure in 1984.

+Evolution

 Under a bylaw passed by the Halton County Council in September 1873, it was incorporated as a village in 1874, and erected into a town in 1950.
-A new town hall was opened in 1883 (and designated a Heritage Building in 1996); postmaster Robert Swan named the village Acton after the area of Acton, London in England.
+A new town hall was opened in 1883 (later designated as a Heritage Building in 1996).

-In 1926, with the help of Sir Harry Brittain, the Village of Acton was given permission by the Municipal Borough of Acton in Middlesex, England to adopt a variant of the latter's coat of arms, substituting maple leaves for the oak leaves in the original.
-The municipal council continued to use it until 1974, when Acton amalgamated with the Town of Georgetown and most of the Township of Esquesing to form the Town of Halton Hills.
+Since its formation, the boundaries were expanded in several stages over the years prior to its amalgamation in 1974: